 Nobody moved.
 Very slowly every set of eyes of my family came around and looked at me.
 Not angry, but just looking.
 At me.
 The silence went on.
 Then my grandmother, whose eyes were wet, rose from the table and said, “No. I can’t do that.
 I just can’t.”
 She left the table and walked down the hallway to her bedroom and closed the door behind her.

 The silence compounded itself until my grandfather rose from his chair and walked to the middle of the hallway.
 He took a framed photograph off the wall where hung next to a framed gold star.
 It had been in that place so long that I’d stopped seeing it.

 My grandfather stood behind me as I looked at the picture.
-"You are not Gerard.
+“You are not Gerard.
 You just have his name, but you are not him.
-That's my son.
-That's Gerard.
-If you don't mind, we will continue to call you Jerry in this house.
-If you do mind, you don't have to come here any more."
+That is my son.
+He is Gerard.
+If you don’t mind, we will continue to call you Jerry in this house.
+If you do mind, you do not have to come here any more.”

 Then he took the picture away and put it back in its place on the wall.
 He knocked on the bedroom door, went in, and in a few minutes he and my grandmother came back to the table.
 Nobody else had said a word.
 We’d just sat there.
 I was wishing to be just about anyplace else in the world than where I was.

 They sat down and my grandmother said, “So, Jerry, would you like some more creamed onions?”